-As of Thursday, June 30, 2022, current rates in New Jersey are 5.70% for a 30-year fixed, 4.91% for a 15-year fixed, and 4.13% for a 5/1 adjustable-rate mortgage (ARM).
+As of Saturday, June 10, 2023, current interest rates in New Jersey are 6.97% for a 30-year fixed mortgage and 6.34% for a 15-year fixed mortgage.

-Interested in buying a home in the Garden State?
 As the nation’s most densely populated state, New Jersey has a large mortgage market, and you can expect home prices to trend generally higher than the national averages.
 The state’s proximity to two pricey Northeastern cities — New York City and Philadelphia — keeps demand for housing strong.